yiisoft/yii2/docs/guide/rest-response-formatting.md

 Yii supports content negotiation via the [[yii\filters\ContentNegotiator]] filter.
 The RESTful API base controller class [[yii\rest\Controller]] is equipped with this filter under the name of `contentNegotiator`.
-The filer provides response format negotiation as well as language negotiation.
+The filter provides response format negotiation as well as language negotiation.
 For example, if a RESTful API request contains the following header,

 ```